Codinglone/Codinglone/README.md

 I am a dedicated full-stack software engineer with three years of hands-on experience and the discipline to sustain 14-hour workdays ⏰.
 Based in Rwanda 🇷🇼, I design and deliver reliable, scalable systems by translating complex business requirements and AI workflows into production-ready code 💻.

-- **Full-Stack Development** 🖥️🧑‍💻: Expertise in React ⚛️, TypeScript 🎨, Node.js 🟢, Java/Quarkus ☕
+- **Full-Stack Development** 🖥️🧑‍💻: Expertise in React ⚛️, TypeScript 🎨, Node.js 🟢, Java/Quarkus ☕  and C ⚙️
 - **Infrastructure & APIs** ☁️🔧: Architecting microservices with FastAPI 🐍, Docker 🐳, RabbitMQ 🐇, PostgreSQL 🐘, MongoDB 🍃, AWS, and CI/CD 🔄
 - **Linux Guru & DevOps** 🐧🔧: Mastery of Linux CLI, shell scripting, server configuration, and performance tuning
 - **Testing & QA** 🧪✅: Skilled with Jest, Mocha, JUnit, Selenium, and Postman for robust automated testing